 Angel of Hope Park, at the corner of Bennett and Wabash streets, is a place for anyone who has lost loved ones to remember them.
 This setting provides a soothing sound of the water and a view of the beautiful Wabash River.
 The park includes brick walkways and several benches for those wishing to enjoy the park and remember their loved ones.

 Jefferson Park is approximately 2.1 acres in size, located in the southeast portion of Bluffton off Townley and Bennett streets.
 Facilities include a playground, the T-Ball diamond, the Junior League baseball diamond, a batting cage, a press box, and a concession stand/restrooms building.
 The Junior League is for 10- and 11 year-olds in the boys’ program, although at times there has been a girl participant.
-T-Ball is for boys and girls ages 6, 7 and 8.
+T-Ball is for boys and girls ages 4 through 8.

 Kehoe Park is about 2 acres in size and located along the Wabash River, just west of the south junction of Ind.
 1 and Ind.
 124. Facilities include a lighted amphitheater (outdoor theatre), a pavilion (gazebo) with picnic tables, and a restroom building.
 This is the site of the summer concert series; dates this year are July 21 and 28 and Aug.
 4, 11, 18, and 25.
 Outdoor movies are shown on some Friday nights during the summer, too.

 Lancaster Park, 200 E. Jackson St., is located on Bluffton’s north side off of Ind.
 1 and includes approximately 17.5 acres.
 This park includes a two-story log cabin, a pole barn, parking lot, and open space.
 A sledding hill is also in place.